 Floating in the Dead Sea is perhaps one of the most iconic Middle Eastern experiences you can enjoy.
 The Dead Sea is incredibly salty, which means the water is heavier (more dense) that regular sea water.
 Since the human body is less dense than water to begin with, humans tend to float in in the sea with relative ease, but the Dead Sea kick things up a notch.
 Additionally, the salty waters are said to have restorative, healing properties, so you might just walk away with some more spring in your step.
 Remember to ask a fellow traveller to take a picture of you floating in the water with the Jordanian Times to mark the occasion!

 The Cinque Terre is a collection of five Medieval seaside villages that cling to the picturesque coastline of the Italian Riviera.
-Here, bright houses and verdant vineyards creep up terraced slopes, overlooking sleepy harbours with bobbing fishing boats and family trattorias that serve fresh seafood in cobbled courtyards.
+Here, bright houses and verdant vineyards creep up terraced slopes, overlooking sleepy harbours with bobbing fishing boats and family trattorias that serve fresh seafood.
 Best of all – it’s not passable for modern cars, so the only way to get around is by train or on foot.
-Hike from one town to the next along the Sentiero Azzurro cliffside hiking trail to experience this magical place in person.
+Hike from one town to the next along the Sentiero Azzurro cliffside to experience this magical place in person.

-The floating city of Venice is home to the Libreria Acqua Alta (‘The Bookstore of High Water’) – a singular purveyor of reading material that holds a place of honour on the bucket lists of avid readers and bibliophiles the world over.
-Here, you’ll find a myriad of books, magazines and other literary treasures stacked in bathtubs, waterproof basins and even a life-size gondola – all to keep it safe from the canals that have a penchant for rising without fair warning.
+The floating city of Venice is home to the Libreria Acqua Alta (‘The Bookstore of High Water’).
+This special bookstore holds a place of honour on the bucket lists of avid readers and bibliophiles the world over.
+Here, you’ll find a myriad of books, magazines and other literary treasures stacked in bathtubs, waterproof basins and even a life-size gondola.
+The owners do everything they can to keep the books safe from the water levels that rise without warning.
 Browse around at leisure and be sure to keep an eye out for the rather unique ‘fire escape’ (a door that simply opens up directly onto the canal).